spinico/TrackMouse/README.md

 # TrackMouse
-Simple WPF/C# demo on how to track the system mouse move event
+Simple WPF/C# demo on how to track the system mouse move event.